cheljoh/enums_challenge/README.md

   p_any?(X, symbol)

-The p_any? method takes 2 parameters, a numeric value 'X' and one of three symbols, and returns a proc for comparing all values in an array to 'X'.
+The p_any? method takes 2 parameters, a numeric value X and one of three symbols, and returns a proc for comparing all values in an array to X.

-The available symbols are ':>,' ':<,' and ':=='.
+The available symbols are :>, :<, and :==.
 They allow the user to select 'greater than', 'less than' and 'equals' respectively.

 Example: